lausek/lovm2/guide/src/building/repeat.md

 let repeat_until = main_hir.repeat_until(expr);
 ```

-To avoid namespace collissions in Rust, there is no `while` construct but you can simply create it via `.repeat_until(Expr::not(..))`.
+To avoid namespace collissions in Rust, there is no `while` construct but you can simply create it via `.repeat_until(LV2Expr::from(..).not())`.
 The optimizer makes sure that no instruction overhead is generated.

-Inside loop blocks you are free to use `Break` and `Continue` to precisely control the flow.
+Inside repeat blocks you are free to use `.break_repeat()` and `.continue_repeat()` to precisely control the flow.
 As in every programming language, `Break` terminates the loop while `Continue` jumps to its start again.

 The `.repeat_iterating(collection, item)` constructor is able to consecutively assign every entity to the variable passed as `item` as long as the `collection` value supports iteration.
 Check the [Iterators](./iterators.md) chapter if you want to find out more about this.